sverweij/wordywordy/README.md

 ```

 ## Roadmap?
 Yes.
 There is one.
-I'll pasted it here when it is legible :-)
+I'll share when it is legible.

 ## A word on speeds
 The speed you selected is the _target_ speed.
 It is a good indication of the actual speed.
 However, the actual speed depends on the type of text.

-I have chosen to not follow the standard to count 5 letters as a word, which feels like
+I have chosen to not follow the standard to count each 5 letters as a word.
+It feels like
 cheating.

 ## Licenses and dependencies